-- (2) This Code is applicable to the following personnel: - a) Civil Servants holding any position, being a Civil Service post; - b) Civil Servants, either on contract or secondment to approved employment or on leave of absence with/without pay, annual leave, or, on course of training. - 4.
-Conduct in this context, is behavior, attitudes, and character exhibited, for example, by any one within and outside the working environment.
+- In pursuance of Section 92 (3) and(4) (a), of the 3(1) Coverage Civil Service Law, 1993, PNDC Law 327, the Head of Civil Service in consultation with the Civil Service Council/Public Services Commission hereby, issues as part of the Administrative Instructions, the following Code of Conduct. - This Code is applicable to the following personnel: (2) - Civil Servants holding any position, being a a) Civil Service post; - Civil Servants, either on contract or b) secondment to approved employment or on leave of absence with/without pay, annual leave, or, on course of training. - Conduct in this context, is behavior, attitudes, 4. and character exhibited, for example, by any one within and outside the working environment.
 The standards of conduct generally required of any member of the Civil Service would be leadership, selflessness, competence, integrity, impartiality, fairness and honesty in matters affecting work and status in society.